 Remember the old saying, “If it’s too good to be true, it probably is.”
-Well I should have remembered this for my own sake!
+Well I should have remembered this for my own sake.
 The past 5 months I have been researching the most functional baby equipment for my needs.
-When it came to strollers, travel systems and car seats my head would spin!
-Never in my whole life have I been so confused about, what I thought was a very simple decision.
+When it came to strollers, travel systems and car seats it would make my head spin!
+Never in my whole life have I been so confused about what I thought was a very simple decision.
 Let me take you down this dark and twisted road, The Stroller Scam You’ve Never Heard of, Until now!

 Here’s Where I ran into lots of trouble… I searched Amazon.com first and found the Doona stroller at a price of $549!
 That was a deal breaker for me so I decided to do a Google search “Doona Stroller for Sale,” and found what I was looking for – a bargain! or so I thought.
 A website with the domain of margaretie.com advertised the stroller at an amazing price of $89!
 According to the website, it included the latch base, free shipping and was the US version (Rather than the UK version or Chinese Imitation).
 So of course I felt vindicated and incredibly clever to think before I made such a large purchase, ha!